apache/flink-web/introduction.md

 + Unbounded: Infinite datasets that are appended to continuously
 + Bounded: Finite, unchanging datasets

-Many real-word data sets that are traditionally thought of as bounded or “batch” data are in reality unbounded datasets.
+Many real-world data sets that are traditionally thought of as bounded or “batch” data are in reality unbounded datasets.
 This is true whether the data is stored in a sequence of directories on HDFS or in a log-based system like Apache Kafka.

 Examples of unbounded datasets include but are not limited to: